Introduction to conversational experiences

 Conversation is personal

 There's more to developing a conversational experience than crafting dialogue.
-The question of what constitutes an appropriate response—and the choice of who gets to decide what's appropriate—are ethical concerns and fundamental to the copilot design process.
+The question of what constitutes an appropriate response—and the choice of who gets to decide what's appropriate—are ethical concerns and fundamental to the agent design process.
 More than other modes of interaction, conversation is especially personal, ingrained with human qualities of emotion, agency, and personality.
 Conversational experiences that don't address these human traits risk being unsatisfying at best.

 Take personality, for example.
 When a device, app, or service responds to user input, the user begins to assign a personality to it, even when the interaction isn't conversational.
 This phenomenon of assigning a personality is more pronounced when the user is communicating in their natural language, whether in text or speech.
 Our latest research shows that users become more attached to devices when they interact using natural language.
 It's therefore in the best interest of the CUX designer to consider the social and emotional implications of establishing a personal relationship between the user and the device, app, or service.
 CUX designers have a responsibility to honor the emotional state of the human on the other end of the conversation.